xeolabs/xeometry-guide/clipping.md

 # Clipping

 You can create an unlimited number of arbitrarily-positioned clipping planes in your viewer.
-You can also mask which objects in your viewer are clipped by them.
+You can also mask which objects are clipped by them.

 ### Example

-In the example below, we'lll position the camera and create a clipping plane that slices through the Wworld-space origin, then we'll load a glTF model of a reciprocating saw, which will get sliced by our plane.
+In the example below, we'll position the camera and create a clipping plane that passes through the World-space origin and discards everything on the +Z side.
+Then we'll load a glTF model of a reciprocating saw, which will get sliced in half by our clipping  plane, to reveal some of its inner workings.

 ````javascript
 var viewer = new xeometry.Viewer();